The Origins Of A Strong Identity And How To Recreate Yourself in 7 Phases

 The blueprint is the plot of the story you want to tell the world about yourself.
 The stronger and more coherent the plot, the bigger the audience’s suspension of disbelief.
 Elements of this blueprint should include the following:

-Don’t confuse this blueprint with your sense of purpose, they may be separate things.
-Your purpose may be deeply connected to helping those in need, for example.
-However, your passion may be to travel while helping people in need.
+Don’t confuse the blueprint with your sense of purpose.
+They may be separate things.
+Your purpose may be deeply connected to writing.
+However, your passion may be to travel while writing.

 Phase 2: Deeply immerse yourself in this lifestyle